 - Are subject to progressive income tax rates if the disposal takes place within two years of acquisition. - Are subject to a reduced tax rate if the disposal takes place more than two years after acquisition.
-The said reduced half of the marginal tax rate applicable to the individual taxpayer.
+The reduced rate is effectively half the individual's marginal tax rate.
+The tax rate can be reduced further i.e. to a quarter of the marginal tax rate if the gain is realised between 1 July 2016 and 31 December 2017 .
 A tax deduction of up to EUR 50,000 (doubled for married taxpayers and civil partners filing jointly) valid every ten years may be claimed on the capital gain.
-In addition, a deduction up to EUR 75.000 for inherited property (direct line) may also apply. - Under specific conditions, taxation of capital gains from the disposal of property can be deferred if it's used to fund the acquisition of a new one, located in Luxembourg, which the owner intends to rent out.
+In addition, a deduction up to EUR 75.000 for inherited property (direct line) may also apply. - Under specific conditions, taxation of capital gains from the disposal of property can be deferred if it's used to fund the acquisition of a new property, located in Luxembourg, which the owner intends to rent out.

-Short-term capital gains Shares are disposed of within six months of the acquisition dateTaxation based on Luxembourg progressive income tax rates if total gain of the year amounts to at least EUR 500Long-term capital gains Shares are disposed of more than six months after the acquisition dateCapital gain is tax-exempt if the taxpayer does not hold a major shareholding (10%) Capital gain is taxed at a reduced tax rate (max. half marginal tax rate) if the taxpayer holds a major shareholding (10% or more) A tax deduction of up to EUR 50,000 valid every ten years may be claimed on the capital gain (doubled for married taxpayers and civil partners filing jointly)
+Income tax regime Short-term capital gains: Shares are disposed of within six months of the acquisition date Taxation based on Luxembourg progressive income tax rates if total short-term gains for the year amounts to at least EUR 500 Long-term capital gains: Shares are disposed of more than six months after the acquisition date Capital gain is tax-exempt if the taxpayer does not hold a major shareholding (10%) Capital gain is taxed at a reduced tax rate (max. half marginal tax rate) if the taxpayer holds a major shareholding (10% or more) A tax deduction of up to EUR 50,000 valid every ten years may be claimed on the capital gain (doubled for married taxpayers and civil partners filing jointly)